 Despite climate change deniers, the sports industry has certainly felt the effect of it and is being forced to either adjust or cancel some of the most profitable and most-watched events in the world.
+Do not get us wrong – sports are still thriving despite these difficulties – we are still able to watch our favorite games and bet on them with various sportsbook bonus codes.
+However, it is obvious that climate change doesn’t do any good to us, not to sports.
 There is still no telling what measures are going to be taken to address the situation in the long run, but we hope that this will serve as motivation to take some definitive action.

 Imagine being required to perform at your physical maximum in order to achieve a goal you have set out for yourself, to get into a book of records, make your nation proud, or simply to make money.
 This put horrendous strain on the body and athletes, despite being carefully tuned machines, feel the effects of that strain for decades.
 That is why their safety and comfort are of utmost importance while they are on the field, pitch, track, and so on.

 With the rising temperatures, especially around the equator, athletes are bound to feel like they are running inside an oven.
 It doesn’t matter how fit you are if you are exerting yourself physically during high temperatures.
 This can lead to a number of problems, like a heart attack, a heat stroke, dehydration, and others.

 Nike did some research on runners and found that they perform their best when running at ~ 50°F/ 10°C. It is certain we will not be able to see their best at the temperatures we have now, let alone in the future.
 There has been an increase in the number of events and practice sessions being canceled due to weather that is too hot.